Waste Knot Success Stories

 The City of Chelsea

 The City of Chelsea government office has been a Waste Knot Partner since 2003.
-They have offered recycling to local residents for many year and save thousands of dollars by picking up waste and recycling with City-owned vehicles instead of hauling waste through a private contractor.
-The administrative office of the City reduces garbage collection by encouraging double-sided printing and electronic communication by reusing several different kinds of materials.
-The City reuses folders and paper items as well as kitchenware, toner cartridges, and packing material iIn addition to recycling:
+They have offered recycling to local residents for many year and saved thousands of dollars by picking up waste and recycling with City-owned vehicles instead of hauling waste through a private contractor.
+The City's administrative office reuses folders and paper items as well as kitchenware, toner cartridges, and packing material in addition to recycling:

 - Cell phones